canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q2/QuestionText.md

 ## Question Text

 Modern married couples often combine each other's last names to create a new last name for their family.
-Design a `Partner` class using the requirements below, and create a steal method that takes the attributes from one passport and copies them to another.
+Design a `Partner` class using the requirements below, and create a marryMe method that takes the last name of another partner and creates a hyphenated last name.

 ### Partner Class: